ilan-anodot/anodotcost_api_docs_slate/source/includes/_Alert Triggers.md

 severities | enum | Can be one (or more) of the following: {INFO,LOW,MEDIUM,HIGH,CRITICAL}
 status | enum | Can be either "OPEN" or "CLOSE" size | integer | You can specify the max number of triggers to return.
-The default is 20
+The default is 20 alertConfigurationIds | string | Alert configuration ID, limit the call to fetch triggers for a specific alert configuration

 > Response Example: